 - 2 carom leaves ajwain, optional

 - Place 2 cups of water to boil in a pan.
 In the meanwhile, thoroughly wash and cut lemongrass leaves using a kitchen scissor into small pieces.
 Grate or crush ginger and wash carom leaves.

 - Once the water starts boiling, add lemongrass, ginger and carom leaves.
-Allow to boil them for 4-5 minutes to infuse their flavour well.
+Allow to boil them for 4-5 minutes to infuse their flavor well.

 - Add the sweetener of your choice – sugar or palm sugar or jaggery.
 Give it one final boil and remove from flame.
 Strain into cups and serve hot with snacks or put your feet up and drink a cozy cup with a book.

-- You can use regular granulated sugar or palm sugar or even jaggery to make it healthier.
-You may need to adjust sugar as per your taste.
+- You can use regular granulated sugar, palm sugar or even jaggery to make it healthier.
+You may need to adjust the sugar as per your taste.

-- You can add tulsi (Indian basil), or carom leaves or any other lerb of your choice to create your own flavour.
+- You can add tulsi (Indian basil), carom leaves, or any other herb of your choice to create your flavor.